A joint VO and ATEME solution allows operators of any size to quickly achieve scalable and future-proof OTT TV services.

-The ATEME elements ensure an immersive experience with high video quality and latency below 7 seconds, on a par with broadcast.
+The ATEME elements ensure an immersive experience with high video quality and latency below 7 seconds, on par with the broadcast.
 This is achieved thanks to the CMAF protocol.
 (We covered this in detail in How CMAF is a Key Factor in Reducing OTT Latency).

 Crucially, it scales too.
-It can increase CDN streaming capacity, Origin streaming capacity, and storage capacity, with ease and no negative impact on system reliability.
+It can increase CDN streaming capacity, Origin streaming capacity, and storage capacity with ease and with no negative impact on system reliability.
 And it provides server-side ad insertion for targeted ads.
 It also offers other personalized services that help to increase ARPU and ensure OTT providers can target audiences down to impressively granular levels.

 And an illustration of the power of this joint solution, and the advantages it confers, can be seen from its deployment at TV Red Digital in Colombia.

 Use case: TV Red Digital